Ppapierski/design-patterns/readme.md

 Template Method: specified pizza, you can modify when placing order

-Cashier: a cashier at a shop, for your shopping cart
+Visitor: a cashier at a shop, for your shopping cart

 Mediator: air traffic control tower